lucyrush/rivercity_jewellery/README.md

 ## Features Left To Implement
 - Defensive delete button: Currently, the Delete button to delete a product has no defence to stop it being accidentally/automatically pressed.
 A confirmation of delete should be added.
+- Social Media Login: Allowing users to log in with their Facebook or Google credentials.
 - Leave reviews beneath products: Reading reviews are a great way to help users decide to purchase a product.
 This feature would be great to include in the future but was not seen as imperative for launch.

 :arrow_up: [Back to top](#table-of-contents)